9 Best Short Treks in Nepal for Beginners

 Gosainkunda Trek Overview

-Gosainkunda lake is one of my favorite treks in the Langtang region.
+Gosainkunda Lake is one of my favorite Treks in the Langtang Region.
 It combines walking through beautiful nature, culture, and religion.
-Tranquil holy lakes confer religious and natural beauties to the trekkers.
+Tranquil holy lakes confer religious and natural beauties on the trekkers.

 Gosaikunda Trek Itinerary